ImaneBenHassine/Apache-Spark/README.md

      // logging this class HelloScala
      private val log_appli : Logger =LogManager.getLogger("Logger_Console")

 And now we get to see our logging messages.
-Still, my file of configuration was not used cause the message should be formatted by date, hour, minute as stated
+Still, my file of configuration was not used cause the message should be formatted by date, hour, minute as stated , it is probably a problem related to Windows.

 ![image](https://github.com/ImaneBenHassine/Apache-Spark/assets/26963240/58630e42-e7f4-42e7-8787-af239d582890)